 Rosemary Manu, Volunteer Coordinator

 Rosemary has over five years experience in research, evaluation, program and project management, and is also currently a program coordinator at IREX.
 Rosemary has worked with USAID’S Food for Peace Program in Nouakchott Mauritania, and the UN Women and Bangkok Thailand.
 Rosemary holds a master's degree in international development from George Washington University and a bachelor's degree in international relations from the University of Connecticut.

 Rusty Polsgrove, Studio Assistant

 Rusty is amaking enthusiast; they enjoy fiber arts, sculpture and learning new things.
 They can often be found quilting or working with the 3d printers at Make-It during open hours.

 Laura Masulis, Co-founder

-Laura currently serves as MassDevelopment’s Transformative Development Lead Fellow in Springfield, working closely with community partners to build a downtown district that is a vibrant center for entrepreneurship, arts and dining.
-Laura previously served as Senior Partnerships Manager at Interise, a national non-profit helping established small businesses scale in lower-income communities.
+Laura is currently the Director of Strategic Growth for HUUB, a digital platform that helps cities better support their small business communities.
+For over five years, Laura served as MassDevelopment’s Transformative Development Lead Fellow in Springfield, working closely with community partners to build a downtown district that is a vibrant center for entrepreneurship, arts and dining.
+Laura previously served as Senior Partnerships Manager at Interise, a national non-profit helping diverse, established small businesses scale in lower-income communities.
 Early in her career, Laura worked for Public Consulting Group focused on improving state public assistance programs.

 Michael DiPasquale, Co-founder